 - Must commit to submitting a publishable manuscript in an area of Big Data infectious disease research no later than one year after the summer training

-- Must be a U.S. citizen or permanent resident (unless strongly justified based on exceptional relevance to NIH)
+- Must be a U.S. citizen or permanent resident (per NIH rules)

 In addition to the specific mentor with whom each student will work, trainees will have access to other faculty and researchers for formal and informal discussions.
 Additionally, a full range of technical and computer support will be provided during the 3-month training period.

 Program Benefits and Support

 The program will provide the following support to Trainees during the training period: